 Doctoral Degrees: Eng.Sc.D. and Ph.D.

 Departmental requirements may include comprehensive written and oral qualifying examinations.
-Thereafter, the student must write a dissertation embodying original research under the sponsorship of a member of his or her department and submit it to the department.
+A student must have a satisfactory grade-point average to be admitted to the doctoral qualifying examination.
+Thereafter, the student must write a dissertation embodying original research under the sponsorship of a member of their department and submit it to the department.
 If the department recommends the dissertation for defense, the student applies for final examination, which is held before an examining committee approved by the appropriate Dean’s Office.
 This application must be made at least three weeks before the date of the final examination.
-A student must have a satisfactory grade-point average to be admitted to the doctoral qualifying examination.
-Consult the department requirements for details.

-Ph.D. candidates should obtain a copy of the bulletin of the Graduate School of Arts and Sciences, in which are printed the faculty requirements for the Ph.D. degree.
-These are supplemented by the requirements of the department of major interest.
+Ph.D. candidates should obtain a copy of the bulletin of the Graduate School of Arts and Sciences, in which are printed the requirements of the department of major interest.

 Doctoral Research Instruction

-- At the time the student begins doctoral research, the student is eligible to register for E9800 (3, 6, 9, or 12 points of credit).
-Twelve points must have been accumulated by the time the student is to receive the degree.
+- After obtaining a master’s degree or advanced standing, at which time the student begins doctoral research, the student is eligible to register for E9800 (3, 6, 9, or 12 points of credit).

 - Registration for E9800 at a time other than that prescribed above is not permitted, except by written permission of the Dean.

-- Although 12 points of E9800 are required for the doctoral degree, no part of this credit may count toward the minimum residence requirement of 30 points (or 60 points beyond the bachelor’s degree).
+- The 12 points of E9800 required for the Eng.Sc.D. degree do not count toward the minimum residence requirements, e.g. 30 points beyond the master’s degree or 60 points beyond the bachelor’s degree.

-- A student must register continuously through the autumn and spring terms.
+- A student must register continuously through the fall and the spring terms.
 This requirement does not include the summer session.

 Completion of Requirements

 The requirements for the Eng.Sc.D. degree must be completed in no more than seven years.
-The seven-year time period begins at the time the student becomes a candidate for the Eng.Sc.D. degree or a candidate for the professional degree, whichever occurs first, and extends to the date on which the dissertation defense is held.
+The seven-year time period begins at the time of enrollment and extends to the date on which the dissertation defense is held.

-Extension of the time allowed for completion of the degree may be granted on recommendation of the student’s sponsor and the department chairman to the Dean when special circumstances warrant.
-Such extensions are initiated by submitting a statement of work in progress and a schedule for completion together with the sponsor’s recommendation to the department chairman.
+Extension of the time allowed for completion of the degree may be granted on recommendation of the student’s sponsor and the department chair to the Dean when special circumstances warrant.
+Such extensions are initiated by submitting a statement of work in progress and a schedule for completion together with the sponsor’s recommendation to the department chair.